 Learn about Initial RESEA and RESEA Review

-The Reemployment Services and Eligibility Assessment (RESEA) Program is a program funded by the US Department of Labor to help Unemployment Insurance claimants return to work faster.
+The Reemployment Services and Eligibility Assessment (RESEA) Program is funded by the U.S. Department of Labor to help unemployment insurance claimants return to work faster.
 Permanently separated claimants are required to participate in the RESEA program.

-All of your program requirements will be explained to you at the Initial RESEA review, immediately following the CCS, where you will meet one-on-one with a Reemployment Specialist.
+All of your program requirements will be explained to you at the Initial RESEA review, immediately following the CCS, where you will meet 1-on-1 with a Reemployment Specialist.

 Important note about the RESEA Program